pitosalas/cleancont/output/2012-04-07-why-you-want-to-be-a-learn-it-all.md

 ---
 title: "Why You Want To Be A Learn-it-All"
-subtitle: "A provocatively titled article ([Why Youth Has an Advantage In Innovation)](http://abovethecrowd.com..."
+subtitle: "A provocatively titled article (Why Youth Has an Advantage In Innovation)"
 category: "1"
 tags: ["1266", "1368", "1935", "2145"]
 date: "2012-04-07"